Incentive Design in a Distributed Problem with Strategic Agents: Main Results

 \subsection{Interpretation as Mechanism Design}

 As discussed earlier, a crucial assumption in our framework is that the cost functions are private knowledge to the agents.
-If that assumption does not hold, the classical theory of mechanism design becomes relevant.
-In particular, we can consider the following incentive mechanism $t_i$ that is inspired by the VCG mechanism:
+If that assumption does not hold, we can consider the following incentive mechanism $t_i$ that is inspired by the VCG mechanism:

 Under this incentive scheme, the agents fully internalize the effect of their actions on the cost function of the central operator, in that the cost function of each agent becomes equal to $J$. \begin{remark} Note that the operator utilizes the knowledge of the cost functions $C_i$.
 Further, the incentive design is similar to VCG in that the incentive for the $i$-th agent can be interpreted as the marginal cost incurred by the central operator due to the self-interested actions of the $i$-th agent.
 However, two factors make its form different from the traditional VCG design.
 First, the objective of the central operator is not social welfare given by the sum of the costs $C_{i}$, but rather, to minimize his cost $J$.
 Further, when the agent opts out, it still chooses an action that affects the cost incurred by the central operator.
 Second, the actions are implemented by the agents and the operator does not have direct control over them. \end{remark}